-RMB Renminbi, the official currency of the People's Republic of China; is used to denote
+RMB Renminbi, the official currency of the People's Republic of China; is used to denote the Chinese currency traded in the onshore and the offshore markets (primarily in Hong Kong).

-Hong Kong).

 49. General Risks relating to the China Market

 Investors may also be subject to risks specific to the China market.
 Any significant change in mainland China's political, social or economic policies may have a negative impact on investments in the China market.
 The regulatory and legal framework for capital markets in mainland China may not be as well developed as those of developed countries.
 Chinese accounting standards and practices may deviate significantly from international accounting standards.
 The settlement and clearing systems of the Chinese securities markets may not be well tested and may be subject to increased risks of error or inefficiency.
 Investors should also be aware that changes in mainland China's taxation legislation could affect the amount of income which may be derived, and the amount of capital returned, from the investments in the Fund.